 Where To Stay In North County San Diego

 Without a doubt, the most swoon-worthy addition to the coast’s hotel options is Surfhouse, a boutique motel on the corner of the 101 in Encinitas.
 Don’t be fooled by the moniker “motel” — Surfhouse has all the chic decor and bells and whistles of any boutique hotel, but they prefer to keep it casual in true San Diego style.

 The breezy, bright rooms are all uniquely designed with pieces from local artists and craft artisans.
 Each booking comes with a communal outdoor cabana, surf equipment from Firewire surfboards, use of Electra bikes to cruise around town, and free wifi and parking.

 Steps away from Surfhouse are the lively downtown of Encinitas, which boasts some of North County’s best bars and restaurants and some of San Diego’s best beaches (would-be guests can book using Airbnb).

 Where To Eat & Drink In North County San Diego

 San Diego’s current culinary explosion is by no means limited to the city and these spots in North County prove just that.

 For an after-dinner drink, 101 Proof is a speakeasy behind Urge Gastropub and has a stacked whiskey selection and bartenders that whip up creative craft cocktails.
 The Privateer Coal Fire Pizza does double duty as a wine bar and has an excellent selection of local wine, including options from nearby Baja California.

 Just down the 101 is Carlsbad, which hosts two of our favorite restaurants in the county: Campfire and The Land & Water Company.

-Campfire opened over a year ago and paid tribute to live-fire cooking alongside its whimsical cocktail list.
+Campfire opened over a few year’s ago and pays tribute to live-fire cooking alongside its whimsical cocktail list.
 The decor pays tribute to the great outdoors with camping accents, a teepee for kids to play in, and hybrid indoor-outdoor seating with impeccable design.